Ritpop/UncompressedJson2Angeldust/README.md

 # Acknowledgements
 - Credits to obi for the base chunk saving and loading functionality.
+- Hummm for the hex code of the blocks.
 - [Lucas Dower](https://github.com/LucasDower) for the obj2schematic.